 2.1 Source of Postharvest rot fungi of apple

 Four Postharvest rot-fungi viz: Lasiodiplodia theobromae (MT7 OR501385) Fusarium equiseti (previously identified as Fusarium roseum graminearum) (MT3 OR501381) Pennicillium species (MT6 OR501384) and Curvularia aeria (MT8 OR501386) earlier isolated from apple fruits from markets at the Ado-odo Otta Local Government area of Ogun State, were obtained from the Microbiology laboratory of the Bells University of Technology, Ota Ogun State, Nigeria [8].
-The isolates were sub-cultured to further confirm it identity morphologically.
+The isolates were sub-cultured to further confirm their respective identities morphologically.

 2.2 Isolation of rhizosphere bacteria from soil

-Ten grams rhizosphere soil samples were collected from each of three different locations on the maize and vegetable farms of the Centre for Agricultural Technology and Entrepreneur Studies (CATES), Bells University of Technology Ota, Nigeria.
+Ten grams rhizosphere soil samples were collected from each of three different locations on maize and vegetable farms of the Centre for Agricultural Technology and Entrepreneur Studies (CATES), Bells University of Technology Ota, Nigeria.
 Each sample was thoroughly mixed and 1 gram of the rhizospheric soil was homogenized in 9 ml sterile water inside a 20 ml test tube.
 The suspension was vortexed and serial dilutions of 10-9 were made.
-Each dilution (0.1 ml) was then spread on nutrient agar (NA) medium inside Petri plates in triplicate.
+Each dilution (0.1 ml) was then spread on nutrient agar (NA) medium inside Petri plates in triplicates.
 These spread-plate cultures were subsequently incubated at 37 °C for 24 h.
 Representative colonies with different morphological appearances were selected from the countable plates and re-streaked on a new plate to obtain pure colonies.

-2.3 Identification of rhizospheric bacteria isolate strains
+2.3 Identification of rhizobacterial isolate strains

 Bacterial isolates were identified using macroscopic and microscopic examination of the growth, biochemical reaction tests and molecular diagnostics.
-The morphological and biochemical tests were as described by Okigbo [18] as below:
+The morphological and biochemical tests were as described by Okigbo [18] as described below:

 2.3.1 Gram stain: Bacteria smear were heat-fixed on a grease free glass slide and flooded with crystal violet for 1 min, after which the primary stain was washed off with sterile distilled water (SDW).
 Following heat fixation, the smear was flooded in iodine solution for a minute and subsequently rinsed with SDW.
 After that, a 95% alcohol rinse was employed for ten seconds, followed by safranin for a minute.
 The slides were thoroughly washed with SDW after each staining step.
 Microscopic examination then revealed the presence of either Gram-positive bacteria (appearing purple) or Gram-negative bacteria (appearing pink).